AndersDeath/diary2/000-current.md

 # 17 October - Tuesday - Yerevan - 383 day of immigration

 This day was quite pleasant.
 I did a lot of things.
+I was working on my article